• Home

 Two analogies

-As clear as these examples might be we often, inadvertently perhaps, tend to confuse the entities.
-We strive when we should rest in confidence, and too often vegetize when we should run and climb.
+As clear as these examples might be, we often, inadvertently perhaps, tend to confuse the entities.
+We strive when we should rest in confidence, and too often vegetate when we should run and climb.

 The tree

-Although the circumstances turn black and the wild beasts draw near, we must stand still in adoration and total surrender.
+Although the circumstances turn black and the wild beasts draw near, we must stand still, in adoration and total surrender.
 Elijah was such a man.
 He stayed quietly by the brook Cherith until everything had dried up.
 The water so necessary for survival was all gone.
-The temptation to move onward must have assailed him strongly and the voice of despair must have been heard deep inside, yet he stood in trust and obedience.
+The temptation to move onward must have assailed him strongly, and the voice of despair must have been heard deep inside, yet he stood still in trust and obedience.
 This is true spirituality.
-It can survive the test of time and bloom there where many take fright.
+It can survive the test of time and bloom where many take fright.
 It doesn’t see when heat comes.
-Even then its leaves remain green and in the year of drought it continues to yield fruit.
-If anything deserves an Alleluia this must be it.
+Even then, its leaves remain green and in the year of drought it continues to yield fruit.
+If anything deserves an Alleluia, this must be it.

 The deer

-As surely as there are times when a tree represents our state accurately, there exist other times when actions are required.
+As surely as there are times when a tree represents our state accurately, there exist other times when action is required.
 It is this fine synchronization with the divine mind that can make us complete in all the will of God (Col. 4:12).

 So one side is motionless, the other full of activities; the one can only receive, the other can fetch.
 We are left with a sort of ecosystem in which one needs the other and vice versa.
 A separation here would be lethal, but be of good cheer, we are both in one, a tree and a deer.